 - The large drop in oil demand resulting from Covid-19 as well as the breakdown of OPEC+ negotiations in early March, which resulted in a temporary sharp increase in oil production, has led to a huge oversupply of oil, resulting in a sharp drop in prompt oil prices and the forward oil price curve moving into steep contango. - As onshore facilities started to rapidly fill-up, oil started to be stored onboard vessels.
-According to Kpler and various broker reports, floating storage of refined products increased from 25 million barrels in December 2019 to 75 million barrels as at early May 2020. - In response to this oversupply, world oil producers, led by the sharp OPEC+ cuts, shut in nearly 14 mb/d of output. - Furthermore, with developed economies gradually exiting lockdowns, economic activity is picking-up, which coupled with the oil supply cuts, has contributed to a much tighter market with an increase in oil prices and a flattening of the forward oil price curve, sharply reducing the profitability of floating storage, which had decreased to 50 million barrels as at mid July 2020, representing around 4.5% of the product tanker fleet (storage is defined as ships loaded and idle for more than 7 days). - The IEA expects to see higher oil production in July as Saudi Arabia halts its additional voluntary cut and the US and Canadian output start to recover, with global production increasing further in August.
+According to Kpler and various broker reports, floating storage of refined products increased from 25 million barrels in December 2019 to 75 million barrels as at early May 2020. - In response to this oversupply, OPEC+ cut production by around 10 million b/d with other voluntary shut-downs leading to a reduction in supply of almost 14 million b/d. - The tighter market resulting from this supply curtailment flattened the forward oil price curve and contributed to a gradual reduction of floating storage which stood at 42 million barrels as at mid-September.
+More recently however the gradual increase in output from OPEC+ (the IEA estimates that global oil supply rose by 1.1 million b/d in August), coupled with a slower growth in demand attributable to the resurgence of COVID cases in Europe and an acceleration of the contagion in some large emerging markets, has led to a drop in the oil price, with floating storage for some refined products having turned profitable again. - The outlook for the near-future is very uncertain with the possibility of stronger second waves of contagion and additional lockdowns, as well as doubts regarding the possible reaction of OPEC+ to such events.